 Material Changes and Commitment Affecting Financial Position of theBank

 There were no material changes and commitments affecting the financialposition of the Bank which has occurred between the end of the FY of the Bank i.e.March 31 2022 to which the financial statements relate and the date of this Board'sReport.

 Pursuant to the provisions of Section 134(3)(c) read with Section134(5) of the Companies Act the Directors hereby confirm that:

-i. in the preparation of the annual accounts the applicable accountingstandards have been followed along with proper explanation relating to materialdepartures;
+i.
+In the preparation of the annual accounts the applicable accountingstandards have been followed along with proper explanation relating to materialdepartures if any;

-ii. they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the Bank's state of affairs as on March 31 2020 and of itsprofit for the year ended on that date;
+ii.
+We have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the Bank's state of affairs as on March 31 2022 and of itsprofit for the FY ended on that date;

-vi. they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and were operatingeffectively.
+vi.
+We have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.